-Is South Korea’s biggest Kpop group overdosing on plastic surgery?
-We asked a plastic surgeon in Beverly Hills to analyze the faces of every single member of BTS.
+Is BTS overdosing on plastic surgery?
+We asked a plastic surgeon in Beverly Hills to analyze the faces of every single member of the Kpop group.

 As Kpop continues to invade North America, some uncomfortable questions are starting to surface.
 Namely, how much plastic surgery is simply too much?
-And as Americans take a closer look at the members of BTS, they’re starting to recoil in shock.
+And as Americans take a closer look at the members of BTS, they’re starting to as questions about the levels of plastic surgery involved.

 In fact, compared to most American pop stars, the difference is massive.
 And it could create problems for American fans.